Xunnamius/black-flag/README.md

 <!-- lint disable list-item-style -->

-- The [`yargs::argv`][21] magic property is soft-disabled (always returns `undefined`) so that deep cloning a yargs instance doesn't result in `parse` (_and command handlers_) getting invoked several times, _even after an error occurred in an earlier invocation_.
+- The `yargs::argv` magic property is soft-disabled (always returns `undefined`) so that deep cloning a yargs instance doesn't result in `parse` (_and command handlers_) getting invoked several times, _even after an error occurred in an earlier invocation_.
 This can lead to undefined or even dangerous behavior.
   Who in their right mind is out here cloning yargs instances, you may ask?
-[Jest does so whenever you use certain asymmetric matchers][22].
-Either way, you should never call `yargs::parse`, `yargs::parseAsync`, `yargs::argv`, etc directly, but call `runProgram` or `PreExecutionContext::execute` instead, so this is effectively a non-issue.
+  [Jest does so whenever you use certain asymmetric matchers][31].

+  Either way, you should never call `yargs::parse`, `yargs::parseAsync`, `yargs::argv`, etc directly, but call [`runProgram`][13] or [`PreExecutionContext::execute`][10] instead, making this effectively a non-issue.

-- Though it would be trivial, yargs [middleware][23] isn't supported since the functionality is already covered by the `configureArguments` configuration hook ~~and I didn't notice yargs had this feature until after I wrote Black Flag~~.
+- Though it would be trivial, yargs [middleware][32] isn't supported since the functionality is already covered by the `configureArguments` configuration hook ~~and I didn't notice yargs had this feature until after I wrote Black Flag~~.

-- A [bug][24] in yargs prevents `showHelp(...)`/`--help` from printing anything when using an async `builder` function (or promise-returning function) for a default command, so they are not allowed by intellisense.
-However, Black Flag supports an asynchronous function as the value of `module.exports` in CJS code, and top-level await in ESM code, so if you really need an async `builder` function, hoist the async logic to work around this bug for now.
+- A [bug][33] in yargs prevents `showHelp(...)`/`--help` from printing anything when using an async [`builder`][6] function (or promise-returning function) for a default command, so they are not allowed by intellisense.
+However, Black Flag supports an asynchronous function as the value of `module.exports` in CJS code, and top-level await in ESM code, so if you really need an async [`builder`][6] function, [hoist][34] the async logic to work around this bug for now.

-- Since custom error handling is covered quite comprehensively by the `configureErrorHandlingEpilogue` configuration hook, the `yargs::showHelpOnFail(...)` method will ignore the "message" parameter.
+- Since custom error handling is covered quite comprehensively by the [`configureErrorHandlingEpilogue`][12] configuration hook, the `yargs::showHelpOnFail(...)` method will ignore the "message" parameter.
 Use the hook if you want custom error messages and the like.

-- Since every auto-discovered command translates [into its own yargs instances][25], the `Configuration::command` property, if exported by your command file(s), must start with `"$0"`.
-However, most command files shouldn't export a `command` property at all since the default usually suffices.
+- Since every auto-discovered command translates [into its own yargs instances][35], the [`command`][6] property, if exported by your command file(s), must start with `"$0"`.
+However, most command files shouldn't export a [`command`][6] property at all since the default usually suffices.

-- Yargs methods like `yargs::check` no longer apply globally across ancestor command instances since [they are literally different instances][25].
-In the weird case where you want the same check to apply to every single command, you must call `yargs::check` for each command in your hierarchy that you want checked (perhaps via the `configureExecutionPrologue` hook).
-For most yargs methods, this is similar to how vanilla yargs already works.
+- Yargs methods like `yargs::check` no longer apply globally across disparate yargs instances since [they are literally different objects in memory][35].
+In the weird case where you want the same check to apply to every single command in your hierarchy, you can call `yargs::check` for each command (perhaps via the [`configureExecutionPrologue`][36] hook).

+  This is how most vanilla yargs methods already work with respect to sub-commands and so shouldn't be an issue for most projects.

-- Due to the way yargs works, arbitrary parameters cannot appear in the arguments list until after the final command name.
+- Due to the way Black Flag stacks yargs instances, arbitrary parameters cannot appear in the arguments list until after the final command name.

   For example, the following is acceptable: